basanovase/sim800/README.md

 # sim800
-Library for interfacing with SIM800 in Micropython
+Library for interfacing with SIM800 module in Micropython

 Add the sim800 file to the micropython device or the local machine